commercialhaskell/stack/doc/yaml_configuration.md

 the local project or the global `stack.yaml`).

 Relative paths may also be used for the installation paths to tools (such as GHC or 7z).
-This allows vendoring the tools inside a monorepo (a single respository storing many projects).
+This allows vendoring the tools inside a monorepo (a single repository storing many projects).
 For example:

 Directory structure: